CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/INF.1 General Building.md

 For example, when PVC is burned, it produces chlorine gas, which together with the humidity and extinguishing water form hydrochloric acid.
 Distributing the hydrochloric acid vapors through the air conditioner can cause damage to sensitive electronic equipment located in a part of the building far from the fire.

-### 2 2 FlashLightning is the essential hazard during a thunderstorm for buildings and the information technology contained therein.
+### 2 2 Flash
+Lightning is the essential hazard during a thunderstorm for buildings and the information technology contained therein.
 Lightning reaches currents of up to 200,000 amperes at voltages of several 100,000 volts.
 This enormous electrical energy is released and mined within 50-100 microseconds.
 A lightning strike with these values, which strikes at a distance of about 2 km, still causes power surges in the building in the building, which can lead to the destruction of sensitive electronic devices.
 These indirect damages increase with decreasing distance.

 If the lightning strikes a building directly, the dynamic energy of the lightning causes damage.
 This can be damage to the building (roof and facade), damage caused by fires or overvoltage damage to electrical equipment.